Fundator/ait-2017/README.md

 The tournament application does not like weird characters in file/directory names.
 Please stick to [a-zA-Z_], no whitespace.

 **Important 1:**
-Your bot code needs a file name ***entrypoint_your-bot-name.py***.
+Your bot code needs a file named ***entrypoint_your-bot-name.py***.
 Note the underscore between *entrypoint* and *bot name* This is the file that will be fed as an argument to the *python* executable during the tournament.

 **Make sure the bot name in the entrypoint filename matches the name sent when connecting to ghostly.
 In the sample bot code, the name is specified inside the entrypoint file.**